Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

 \befs

-{ Examples of the $G_E$ form factor fitted with the ratio method with the first excited-state terms included for the up quark.
-The colored bands are reconstructed ratios using the fitting results for each separation and the grey band is the fitted form factors. } \eefs{mockdemocn} \befs
+{ Examples of the $G_E^u$ form factor fitted with the ratio method with the first excited-state terms included for the up quark. $R^{\mathrm{3pt}/\mathrm{2pt}}(Q^2)$ denotes the ratio constructed from 3pt and 2pt functions defined in Eq. \eqref{eq:ratio_sqrt}.
+The colored bands are reconstructed ratios using the fitting results for each separation and the grey band is the fitted form factor.
+The left panel is for the forward case with no momentum transfer and the right panel is with momentum transfer $q = (0, 1, 1)$.} \eefs{mockdemocn}

-{ Examples of the $G_E$ form factor fitted with constant fit for the up quark at source-sink separation = 18 in the lattice units.
-The grey bands represent the fitted form factors.
-The figure in the left and right panels show fit to the down, $d$-quark and up, $u$-quark form factors respectively.} \eefs{mockdemocn}

-Next, we discuss the determination of the nucleon elastic form factor $G_E(Q^2)$ using the fit described in Sec.~\ref{Sec:ME} using the hadronic tensor formalism.
-The $G_E(Q^2)$ form factor can be extracted from the fitted parameter of the spectral weight $W_1$ by fitting the matrix element using the fit form~\eqref{eq:W2}.
-All the kinematic factors in Eq.~\eqref{eq:W2} are obtained from the fit parameter $\Delta E_1$ for a given $\vec{q}$ and are listed in Table~\ref{tab:fitexp}.
-In Fig.~\ref{fig:GEFF}, we show the determination of the $G_E(Q^2)$ form factor obtained from the hadronic tensor in the range of $Q^2 \in [0,1.62]$ GeV$^2$.
-Note that, the four-momentum transfers, $Q^2$ in the hadronic tensor formalism are obtained from the fitted parameters $\Delta E_n$ and that is why they have uncertainty along the $x$-axis in Fig.~\ref{fig:GEFF}.

 \befs